 The Nancy Grace Roman Space Telescope, NASA's next flagship observatory, is planned for launch in late 2026.
 The Roman Mission requests the astronomical community's input for the purpose of initiating the community-led definition of the Roman Space Telescope's Core Community Surveys.
 Combined, these surveys are anticipated to use the majority of the observing time during Roman’s first five years.
 The cosmology and exoplanet science requirements for these surveys leave significant parameter space available to define the observational strategies (filters, depth, cadence, etc.) in a way that will enable a broad range of astrophysical investigations.

-To maximize participation, we are offering two avenues for members of the community to provide information on science drivers and the requirements they place on the design of the Core Community Surveys.
-The first avenue, submission of a short, one to two paragraph 'science pitch' (including a questionnaire) requested by February 17, 2023, and/or submission of a more technically focused white papers describing what observing strategies are needed for a given science investigation were due by June 16, 2023.
+To maximize participation, this call for input consists of two independent avenues for members of the community to provide information on science drivers and the requirements they place on the design of the Core Community Surveys.
+The first avenue, submission of a short, one to two paragraph 'science pitch' (including a questionnaire) was due February 17, 2023, and resulted in more than 100 submissions.
+The second avenue, technically focused white papers describing what observing strategies are needed for a given science investigation were due by June 16, 2023.
 Over 70 submissions were received.

 All input is being passed to the committees that will be formed of community members and tasked with defining the Core Community Surveys.
 We are now in the process of forming these committees.